Satcom silos are breaking down: Operators must be ready for convergence

 Demand for ubiquitous connectivity drives SatCom growth

-Users today don’t care about the actual technical solution; they care about latency, bandwidth, and ubiquitous, resilient and secure connectivity.
-This shift in user preferences combined with technological trends such as the availability of Low Earth Orbit (LEO) broadband connectivity and the emergence of multi-orbit, multi-frequency, and integrated satellite / terrestrial networks is contributing to an increasing demand for satellite communications
+Users today don’t care about the actual technical solution; they demand low latency, high bandwidth, and reliable, resilient and secure connectivity.
+This shift in user expectations alongside technological trends such as Low Earth Orbit (LEO) broadband is increasing the demand for SatCom, including “connecting the unconnected” via broadband direct-to-device (D2D) or seamlessly integrated networks across different satellite orbits, different frequency bands and different technologies (e.g., 5G and satellite).

 Multi-orbit integration leverages strengths of each orbit tailored to use case